 - protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils; - recognising the intrinsic character and beauty of the countryside; - minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures; - preventing new and existing development from contributing to, being put at unacceptable risk from, or being adversely affected by unacceptable levels of soil, air, water or noise pollution or land instability; and - remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land, where appropriate."
-(Paragraph 174)
+(Paragraph 187)

 "Plans should allocate land with the least environmental or amenity value, where consistent with other policies in this Framework."
-(Paragraph 175)
+(Paragraph 188)

 "Planning policies and decisions should also ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development."
-(Paragraph 185)
+(Paragraph 198)

 "Planning policies should sustain and contribute towards compliance with relevant limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and Clean Air Zones, and the cumulative impacts from individual sites in local areas.
+Opportunities to improve air quality or mitigate impacts should be identified....
 Planning decisions should ensure that any new development in Air Quality Management Areas and Clean Air Zones is consistent with the local air quality action plan."
-(Paragraph 186)
+(Paragraph 199)